What Causes The Smell After Rain? (Petrichor Facts)

 For soil chemical

 The smell mostly comes from plants, especially during long, dry periods.
-Some plants release rich and fatty acids, some food ingredients like a Politiken.
+Some plants release rich and fatty acids and some food ingredients like a Politiken.
 Starick acids plants release these acids when water is scarce because they block other seeds in the ground from sprouting, which reduces competition for water.

 Why does rain smell so good?